Skip to main content

 Yellow fever is common in parts of Africa and South America.
 In fact, in Africa about 180,000 people get it every year.
 Yellow fever is not found in the United States — and thanks to the vaccine, travelers rarely get the disease.

-The yellow fever vaccine is only recommended for people living in or traveling to places where yellow fever is a risk — or for people who work in labs studying the virus.
+The yellow fever vaccine is only recommended for people living in or traveling to places where yellow fever is a risk or for people who work in labs studying the virus.

 Frequently Asked Questions

 Most people who get yellow fever will only get a mild form of the disease.
-But in some cases, people with yellow fever can develop serious complications — including organ failure or bleeding.
+But in some cases, people with yellow fever can develop serious complications, including organ failure or bleeding.
 Serious cases of yellow fever can be deadly.

-If you’re planning to travel to parts of South America or Africa where yellow fever is common, or you work in a lab studying yellow fever, getting vaccinated can protect you.
+If you’re planning to travel to parts of South America or Africa where yellow fever is common, or if you work in a lab studying yellow fever, getting vaccinated can protect you.

 Yellow fever is caused by a virus.
 Most people who get yellow fever recover after mild symptoms, including: